summerolmstead/Rate-My-City-App/README.md

 To locally open this webpage just open your file explorer and click on the html file and it will automatically open on your browser to see the current webpage! :)

-Use this command to clone repository ->
+Use this command to clone repository

-->first just do to the path to add it so your users/desktop/rateyourcity folder open that in VS. open a new terminal then do this command: cd path/to/desired/directory
+-> first just do to the path to add it so your users/desktop/rateyourcity folder open that in VS. open a new terminal then do this command: cd path/to/rateyourcity/directory

 ok now enter this command to get the inital code: git clone https://github.com/summerolmstead/city-slickers.git